 Bengal cats have a wonderfully soft coat with beautiful markings.
 To a child, they may come across as cute, cuddly, furry creatures.
 But are Bengal cats good with kids?
 Is it safe to have a Bengal cat and a newborn baby, toddler or child?

-Bengal cats do get along with children, toddlers and and babies.
-It’s generally safe for children to play with Bengal cats, as their temperament makes it safe to have around children.
+Bengal cats do get along with children, toddlers and babies.
+It’s generally safe for children to play with Bengal cats, as their temperament makes it safe enough to have around children.
 However, there are clear boundaries that must be respected to ensure the safety of your child around a Bengal cat.